codota/tabnine-jupyterlab/README.md

 ## Easy Installation

-Simply run this command line in you terminal:
+Simply run this command line in your terminal:

 `pip install --upgrade jupyterlab_tabnine`